 Howdy, folks.
 I am writing this as I sit in the Pura Indah Lounge– the business class lounge Japan Airlines uses– in Jakarta airport (CGK).
 The process for getting into the airport seems just a but different than most of the other airports I have been in, so I wanted to let you know what to expect.
-The process is very similar for domestic flights departing from Terminal 3, although I focus here specifically on international flights from Terminal 2.
+The process is very similar for domestic flights departing from Terminal 3.
+Here, however, I focus specifically on Jakarta international departures from Terminal 2.

 You go to a security line before you get to the check in counter, and you are required to show identification and proof of a flight itinerary.
 The luggage porter was able to go with me through this step.
 Your luggage goes through an X-ray machine, and you go through a standard metal detector.
 This bit is a lot like security in the U.S., save that it happens to even get to the check-in counters and also involves your luggage.